Skip to main content

 });

-The properties are settings that the layer uses to build the visualization.
-Users of a layer typically specify the following types of props:
+The properties, or "props" for short, are settings that the layer uses to build the visualization.
+Users of a layer typically pass the following types of props to the layer's constructor:

 Layer ID